-The six key themes and risks which our House View team expect to drive financial markets.
+The five key themes and risks our House View team expect to drive financial markets.

 8 minute read

 Global growth slowed sharply over the course of 2018, from well above potential to a little below.
 We expect growth to remain fairly soft through 2019 and into 2020 (Figure 1), as potential changes to trade and technology policy act as headwinds to business confidence.

 Figure 1.
 Global growth has slowed in 2019